 Both underwatering and overwatering can cause leaves to droop.
 Check the soil moisture and adjust your watering schedule accordingly.

 Browning leaf tips can be a sign that your plant's environment is too dry, especially if the brown areas are ringed with yellow.
-Move the plant away from any air vents and group it together with other humidity-loving plants, or run a humidifier in the area to add moisture to the air.
+Move the plant away from any air vents and group it with other humidity-loving plants and use a pebble tray or run a humidifier in the area to add moisture to the air.
 Another cause of browning edges can be watering with very cold water—it's best to use tepid or room-temperature water with houseplants.